 Senegal has a hot, humid climate.
 In the dry season, the average temperature can be 26° Celsius, and in the wet season, 30° Celsius.
 However, temperatures of 40° Celsius have been reported

-There are 6 mobile network operators and also quite a number of internet service providers in Senegal.
+There are over 3 mobile network operators and about 0 internet service providers in Senegal.
 You can checkout the

 and also details about each of them.